Skip to main content

 To use a macro in PDF2XL:

-Create your .vbs file (or contact us to create one for you - fees apply) and save it to your computer.
+1. Create your .vbs macro file and save it to your computer.

 *Note that if you are using .bas macros, they cannot be loaded into the dialog, since we call the macros from outside of Excel.
 (See here)